-Hirokazu Shirado is Assistant Professor of the Human-Computer Interaction Institute in the School of Computer Science at Carnegie Mellon University.
+Hirokazu Shirado is an Assistant Professor of the Human-Computer Interaction Institute in the School of Computer Science at Carnegie Mellon University.
 He obtained his doctorate in Sociology at Yale University in 2019, where he was a member of the Human Nature Lab at the Yale Institute for Network Science.
-Prior to Yale, he spent eight years as an engineering researcher at Sony Corporation.
+Before Yale, he spent eight years as an engineering researcher at Sony Corporation.

 - Aug 2019 – Present Carnegie Mellon University, Assistant Professor

 - Apr 2006 – Sep 2014 Sony Corporation, Researcher

 - Sep 2011 – Aug 2012 Harvard Medical School, Visiting Researcher

 - Apr 2009 – Aug 2011 Keio University (Japan), Visiting Researcher

 - Sep 2014 – May 2019 Yale University, Ph.D. in Sociology

 - Apr 2004 – Mar 2006 Keio University (Japan), Master in Engineering